Purified Recycled Water

 Purified recycled water is a source of drinking water that is less reliant on rainfall than dams.

-The purified recycled water plants and pipelines were built during the Millennium Drought to provide drinking water.
+The advanced water treatment plants and pipelines were built during the Millennium Drought to provide drinking water.
 After replenishing rain filled our water storages, the plants were placed into care and maintenance mode.

 Purified recycled water is critical to our ability to respond to drought in South East Queensland should our Water Grid dam levels decline.

-The program to restart the scheme has been designed so that all three purified recycled water plants need to be fully operational within two years of re-start.
+The program to restart the scheme has been designed so that all three advanced water treatment plants need to be fully operational within two years of re-start.

-In the longer term, to help meet population growth and increased demand for water, the purified recycled water plants in conjunction with the desalination plant, will supplement our drinking water supply on a more regular basis.
+In the longer term, to help meet population growth and increased demand for water, the advanced water treatment plants in conjunction with the desalination plant, will supplement our drinking water supply on a more regular basis.

 With rainfall becoming less reliable, and our population growing, purified recycled water is a key part of our future water supply plans.
-With the SEQ Water Grid, the Gold Coast Desalination Plant and the adoption by communities of water efficient behaviours, purified recycled water can help us achieve a more sustainable water future for South East Queensland.When does this start?
+With the SEQ Water Grid, the Gold Coast Desalination Plant and the adoption by communities of water efficient behaviours, purified recycled water can help us achieve a more sustainable water future for South East Queensland.When do we need the Western Corridor Recycled Water Scheme to start operating?

 Under South East Queensland’s Drought Response Plan, the decision to remobilise the plants for our drinking water supply needs to be considered should Grid dam levels reach 60% capacity.
-This will be a decision at the time for the State Government.
+The plan is adaptive and takes into account seasonal conditions at the time.
+Seqwater continues to monitor dam levels closely and will advise the State Government when restart is required.

-The remobilisation process is expected to take up to two years to have all three purified recycled water plants fully operational.
-This includes the rigorous validation process of all three plants and pipelines involving Queensland Health and the Queensland Water Supply Regulator to make sure the water produced meets the required public health standards.
+The remobilisation process is expected to take over two and a half years to have all three advanced water treatment plants fully operational.
+This includes the rigorous validation and verification process of all three plants and pipelines involving Queensland Health and the Water Supply Regulator to make sure the water produced meets the required public health standards.

-In 2018, Seqwater recommissioned a small part of its Luggage Point purified recycled water plant to supply pure water for the operation of the Swanbank gas-fired power plant near Ipswich.
-We test the water supplied daily, and this testing has shown that we continue to make recycled water that meets the very high standard set for drinking water, even though it is then used for industrial purposes.Who will be drinking purified recycled water?
+In 2018, Seqwater recommissioned a small part of its Luggage Point Advanced Water Treatment Plant to supply purified recycled water for the operation of the Swanbank gas-fired power plant near Ipswich.
+In 2020, Seqwater also began supplying Tarong Power Station with purified recycled water.Who will be drinking purified recycled water?

 The purified recycled water will be used to replenish Lake Wivenhoe, blending it with captured rainwater already in the lake before being treated again at our Mt Crosby Water Treatment Plants and introduced into the region’s water grid.

-Purified recycled water will not be directly added to the bulk water supply from the purified recycled water treatment plants, without first going through this process.
+Purified recycled water will not be directly added to the bulk water supply from the advanced water treatment plants, without first going through this process.

 Purified recycled water, like desalination, will help supplement the SEQ Water Grid supply which moves drinking water around our region every day.